Summary / Preamble

 Me: I guess we’ll see.
 But I do have some plans.

-Me: One thing I want to discuss is the concept of “solution-generators” (and maybe also “solution-generators-generators”, etc).
-That is to say, when asking an oracle/genie for something, it may often make sense to not ask the question directly, but to instead ask for a “solution-generator” - that is to say, a function that generates solutions within the domain in question.
-These “generators” should be optimized for being narrow/specialized/modular/verifiable (and techniques for trying to ensure that the system is faithfully optimizing the “generator” for these properties is a topic by itself).
+One thing I want to discuss is the concept of “solution-generators” (and maybe also “solution-generators-generators”, etc).
+When asking an oracle/genie for something, it may often make sense to not ask the question directly, but to instead ask for a “solution-generator” - that is to say, a function that generates solutions within the domain in question.
+These “generators” should be optimized for being narrow/specialized/modular/verifiable (techniques for trying to ensure that the system is faithfully optimizing the “generator” for these properties is a topic by itself).

-Me: For example, if we want to do a physics-simulation, then we might want to use a “simulation-generator” or “simulation-generator-generator”.
+For example, if we want to do a physics-simulation, then we might want to use a “simulation-generator” or “simulation-generator-generator”.
 One merit of this is that the code can be easier to inspect and understand than the code of a superintelligent AGI.
-Another merit is that the “generator” can be tested against existing data (and what data we want to test “generators” again is something that it is possible to plan and prepare for before we have AGI).
+Another merit is that the “generator” can be tested against existing data.

-Me: But of course, you can also ask it to answer the question directly (in addition to asking for the “solution-generator”).
-That follows from the principle of “Why not both?”.
+But of course, you can also ask it to answer the question directly (in addition to asking for the “solution-generator”).
+And then you can see if the output is the same when you obtain it indirectly vs when you obtain it directly.

 Me: I will mostly not be mentioning this sort of thing explicitly, but yes I agree, you shouldn’t ask both questions of the same instance of the AGI-system.
 The instance that is asked for A should not know that you also have asked it for B. Though of course, you could have additional instances that are asked both questions, and check if results/output converge.

-Me: Another topic I want to speculate a bit about is the topic of brain emulations, and also other “generators” that try to predict the behavior/thinking of humans.
-I’m interested in the question of “Can we bootstrap from AGI to either brain emulations and/or something that can predict human behavior/thinking while more or less staying within the digital realm?”.
-Obviously there are lots of ethical considerations here, and it’s very important to avoid suffering subroutines insofar as possible!
+Another topic I want to speculate a bit about is the topic of brain emulations, and also other “generators” that try to predict the behavior and thinking of humans.
+I’m interested in the question of “Can we bootstrap from AGI to either brain emulations and/or something else that can predict human behavior, while more or less staying within the digital realm?”.
+Obviously, there are lots of ethical considerations here, and it’s very important to avoid suffering subroutines insofar as possible!

-Me: I also want to discuss techniques involving computable argument-trees/”proofs”, where for every step of inference the inference-rule (how you get output/conclusion from input/arguments) is made explicit and computable.
+Me: I also want to discuss techniques involving computable argument-trees/”proofs”, where every inference-step is made explicit.
 As well as outlining possible techniques to have the concepts/propositions of such proofs represent more or less any thought that is sufficiently “clear/crisp/explicit” (blurring the distinction between “mathematical” proofs and any other argument about anything).
 Included in the discussion will be outlines of ideas for how to deal with “vagueness” and cluster-like concepts within such argument-trees/”proofs”.

-Me: And I’ll be outlining thoughts about capabilities that I think will help with verifying that instructions for doing things in the real world (developing new types of machines and that sort of thing) work as intended.
+And I’ll be outlining thoughts about capabilities that I think will help with verifying that instructions for doing things in the real world will work as intended.
 Such as for example copying a strawberry at the molecular level without unintended consequences.
-Among other things there will be some focus on “generators” for mappings between (1) models/ontologies, and (2) data-structures representing geometric structures (e.g. some sort of physics-simulation), and (3) real things in the actual world that the models are meant to refer to.

-Me: The more people there are who (1) are smart and have thought a lot about something and (2) see things differently from you, the more reason for self-doubt about your own judgment.
+The more smart and thoughtful people who see things differently from you, the more reason for self-doubt about your own judgment.
 And this is for me a significant source of uncertainty about my ideas in regards to alignment (and AI more generally).
-But it seems best to me to just try to describe my perspective as well as I can, and then people can do with that what seems best to them.
+But it seems best to me to try to describe my perspective as well as I can, and then people can do with that what seems best to them.

 Imaginary friend: Talk to you later then.